cgaisford/coroutineinator/README.md

 # coroutineinator
 A simple app that shows visually how Kotlin Coroutines operate

-The project also uses ViewBinding, DataBinding, and MVVM utilizing Android's ViewModel
+The project also uses ViewBinding, DataBinding, and a ViewModel

 It's also a good example of lifecycle handling with rotation and proper use of a RecyclerView